Dental Implant Restoration Oro Valley, AZ

-If you have dental implants and are having difficulty with them, call (520) 833-5100 and schedule an appointment with our Oro Valley, AZ dental office.
-It is critical that you have your implant examined right away and that you do not try to self-diagnose the problem.
+If you are having difficulty with your dental implants, call (520) 833-5100 and schedule an appointment with our Oro Valley, AZ dental office.
+It is critical that we examine your dental implant right away and that you do not try to self-diagnose the problem.
 This can lead to further irritation and dental challenges.
-During an examination we can let you know if you need a dental implant restoration and the best way to proceed with one.
+During an examination, we can let you know if you need a dental implant restoration and the best way to proceed.

 How common are dental implant problems?

 They are actually very rare.
-At Dentistry In Oro Valley one of the reasons that we recommend dental implants is because of their high success rate.
-Depending on the dentist you visit, that can be as high as 99 percent.
+At Dentistry In Oro Valley one of the reasons that we recommend dental implants is due to their high success rate.
+Depending on the dentist you visit, the success rate can be as high as 99 percent.

 Why do dental implants become loose?